Last updated on: September 30th, 2022

 Sick Leave

-• A total of 12 days in a calendar year if the illness or injury is not serious;
+• if the absence does not exceed 12 working days in a calendar year for an illness or injury that is not serious;

 Maternity Leave